marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

     actuators={"wheel_acts": ImplicitActuatorCfg(joint_names_expr=[".*"], damping=None, stiffness=None)},
 )
 ```
 - Save it with Ctrl X, Yes.
-The only purpose of this file is to define a unique scope in which to save our configurations.
+- The only purpose of this file is to define a unique path in which to save our configurations.

 ### Environment Configuration
-- Navigate to ```~/IsaacSim/myProject/source/myProject/myProject/tasks/direct/myproject#```
+- Navigate to ```~/IsaacSim/myProject/source/myProject/myProject/tasks/direct/myproject```
-- Open myproject_env_cfg.py and replace its contenxt with
+- Open myproject_env_cfg.py and replace its content with
 ```
 from isaac_lab_tutorial.robots.jetbot import JETBOT_CONFIG